TABLE OF CONTENTS

 a) a will written and signed by the testator in his or her own hand;

-b) the testator may also draw up a will other than in his or her own hand if it is self-signed and two simultaneously present witnesses declare that the document contains his or her last will.
+b) the testator may also draw up a will other than in his or her own hand if it is self-signed and the testator expressly declares before two simultaneously present witnesses that the document contains his or her last will.
 Witnesses sign the document and attach a statement that they are witnesses, along with information making it possible to identify them;

 c) a testator who is blind makes his or her will before three simultaneously present witnesses in a document that must be read aloud by a witness not writing the will.
 If the testator has another sensory disability and is unable to read or write, the content of the will must be conveyed to him or her by a means of communication that is understood by the testator and all witnesses;